NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 If you want to expand the `Ship` object by adding support for a new model, controller, guidance law etc., a rough recipe is the following (in this example for a new model, but the procedure will be the same for any subsystem or module in the framework):

 - 1: Implement the model under `core/models.py`, inherit from the `IModel` interface and implement the required interface functions.
 - 2: Add a parameter class for the model, and add this parameter class entry to the `models.Config` class to add support for parsing the model from configuration files.
 This also entails that you implement the `from_dict(config_dict: dict) -> ModelParams` and `to_dict() -> dict:` functions, to allow for easy parsing of dictionaries into dataclasses.
+However, note that some of the implemented ship models existing in the framework have fixed and non-configurable parameters.
+In this case, the configuration entry scheme for the model is an empty string (see e.g. for `Telemetron` under `models` in the scenario schema).
 - 3: Use the new model parameter class as input to the new model object constructor.
 - 4: Add support for the new model by adding its parameter object class to the `models` part of the `schemas/scenario.yaml` files under `ship_list`.
 - 5: Test the new model in a scenario where you specify the model parameters in a scenario configuration file, or directly during run-time (as in `test_ship.py`).